-Documenting the accident, taking pictures of the accident scene, and exchanging information with the other driver, and filing a police report can help accident victims prove they are not at fault.
+Documenting the accident, taking pictures of the accident scene, exchanging information with the other driver, and filing a police report can help how to prove you are not at fault in a car accident.
 Drivers and occupants should follow Illinois law and stay on the scene following the accident, reporting the scene to police officers immediately after the accident or within 30 minutes after they are discharged from the hospital following the accident.
 Any admissions of fault or statements about who caused the accident should be avoided, especially when the driver is communicating with anyone from an insurance company.
-Seeking medical attention and maintaining records is also essential.
+Seeking medical attention and maintaining records are also essential.

 Not all states require a victim of a car accident to prove that he or she was not at fault (“negligent”) for the accident to recover.
 States have different requirements when it comes to showing fault in a lawsuit.
 Illinois, for example, is a fault-based state (specifically, a contributory fault state), as opposed to a “no-fault” state.
 In a no-fault state, the insurance company typically pays out regardless of who was at fault for the accident or damages.
 The amount of payout depends on things like the category of loss and the insurance coverage.